imronuke/KOMODO/docs/geom.md

 |   | ZBOTT | Bottom boundary conditions |
 |   | ZTOP | Top boundary conditions |

+Below you can find various %GEOM card examples for one, two and three-dimensional problems.

-## Example of a good %GEOM card for 3D problem
+## Example of a %GEOM card for 3D problem
 Three-dimensional problem with 2x2 nodes per FA
 ```
 !
 Typical %GEOM CARD for 3D problem with 2x2 nodes per FA